tamuri/tdg09/README.md

  	```
  	Of interest are the "LrtResults" and "FullResults" tables.

  	The LrtResults lists polymorphic sites (on which the non-homogeneous model was estimated) and orders them by the false discovery rate (a correction on the likelihood ratio test P-value required by multiple hypothesis testing).
-These are sites for which the non-homogeneous model provides a statistically significant improvement over the homogenous model, indicating that the patterns of substitution are different between the two groups/lineages.
+At a given FDR cutoff (e.g. 0.05), these sites are those at which the non-homogeneous model provides a statistically significant improvement over the homogenous model, indicating that the patterns of substitution are different between the different groups/lineages.

  	The FullResults table lists further results from all sites.
 This includes the log-likelihood for the WAG+ssF (site-specific frequencies or *homogeneous model*) and WAG+lssF (lineage and site-specific frequencies or *non-homogeneous model*).
 Conserved locations are not analysed, so their entries are 'NA'.
-Finally the output lists the details of the per-location results, such as the amino acid frequencies estimated by the ssF and lssF models.
+Finally, after the FullResults table, the output file contains details of the per-location results, such as the amino acid frequencies estimated by the ssF and lssF models.

 6. **Analysing the results**: The output file is in [YAML](http://www.yaml.org/) format, which means it can be read by any other programming language that has a YAML parsing library.
 Here we show an example of analysing the results using the programming language [R](http://www.r-project.org/).
-The code is available in the `etc/` directory of the download.
+The code is available in the `src/R/example.R` file.
 Start the R console, install and load the *yaml* library, then load the output file using the `yaml.load_file` function:

     ```
     $ R